gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Mm."
 Erileine turned back to the mountains.

 After a moment's hesitation, Niquolas put the coconut head back in his bag.
-"Now that he's...
-Well, I was wondering if..."
+"Now that he's… Well, I was wondering if…"

 Erileine stood up abruptly.
 "I have to get up to the library," she said.
 "The bookster will be expecting me."

 Niquolas scrambled to his feet.
 "Right."
 He raised a hand in a half-wave to Erileine's back.
 "Suppose that's more important."

 As Erileine reached the first bend in the path, she glanced back.
 Niquolas was still standing at the top of the stairs, staring at the